AaronL11/Calgary-Hacks-2026/README.md

 Courses List Page: Here you can see a list of the courses with information currently on the website.
 <img width="1852" height="785" alt="image" src="https://github.com/user-attachments/assets/eba1c095-6700-4e08-89eb-9156051f06b0" />

 Course Page: Here you can see student-posted summaries of the contents and difficulty of a given course.
-From here you can move to the
 <img width="1332" height="797" alt="image" src="https://github.com/user-attachments/assets/3f7de177-73b2-4442-aae9-6e3c464b4931" />

 Problems Page: Here you can see a list of posts relating to a course, including student posted practice problems and warnings of potentail unexpected pitfalls you may run into in the course.